pmrv/argdown-flare-export/README.md

 3. the statements in the debate are the terminal nodes and are added to their respective arguments or to the root node if they don't belong to any

-## TODO
+## Usage

-* the main.js doesn't work as a stand-alone application, yet (or at all)
-* the plug-in puts the generated tree in the `data.flare` attribute of the data objection maintained by the `ArgdownApplication`, but there's currently no way to write it back to a file
+From src/ run `node main.js path/to/argdown path/to/json`,
+to read the .argdown file from path/to/argdown and write the resulting tree in json format to path/to/json.
+Both arguments can be omitted or replaced by '-' to use stdin/stdout.